felixschulz385/ds_project/readme.md

   - [ ] Terrain suitability
   - [ ] Macro-level wheather considerations based on sunlight
   - [ ] Optimal angle of construction and safety of passing cars
+- [ ] Presentation of findings in a Dashboard

-Economic suitability of a potential spot is then measured with the following economic model:
+Economic suitability of a potential spot is measured with the following economic model:

 ![](presentations/fig/economic_model.jpeg)